maddne/MIQ-calc-from-OTU-tables/README.md

 **Output:**

 It is printed in the terminal.
-You can redirect the output to a separate file.
-Each column is considered a separate sample and the name is printed at the end.
+You can redirect it to a separate file.
+Each column is considered a separate sample and the name is also printed.

 **Example:**